Hogs Face Pressure on Wednesday

-Lean hog futures settled the Wednesday session with contracts 50 cents to $1.02 lower.
+Lean hog futures closed out the Wednesday session with contracts 50 cents to $1.02 lower.
+Preliminary open interest was up 3,377 contracts.
 USDA’s national average base hog negotiated price was reported at $95.30 on Wednesday afternoon, up $1.90 from the day prior.
 The CME Lean Hog Index was up another 39 cents on May 19, at $91.85.

 USDA’s FOB plant pork cutout value from Wednesday afternoon was reported at $100.04, back down 48 cents.
 The butt, picnic, and belly primals were all reported lower.
 Federally inspected hog slaughter for Wednesday was estimated at 485,000 head by the USDA, with this week’s total at 1.449 million head.
 That was up 16,000 head from the previous week and 12,760 head above the same week last year.